 - Consider blue light blocking glasses; and

 - Consume foods high in lutein and zeaxanthin to help protect the eyes

 The next time you visit your eye doctor have a conversation about blue light.
 How much are you being exposed to through work and recreation?
 Also ask about blue light filter lens coatings, which are widely available.
 These are especially beneficial to those who work on computers all day.

 It’s Not All Bad

 It’s important to also note that not all blue light is negative.
 It does regulate our circadian rhythm.
 It also has shown to improve mood and cognitive function.
+The Review of Optometry issued an article “Warding off the Blues,” which explained how although blue light has positively been applied to Alzheimer’s disease for some time now, recently Huntington’s and Parkinson’s disease have also shown positive promise.
 The take away here is we do need blue light, just in healthy doses!